Measuring risk contagion in financial networks with CoVaR: Multivariate heavy tails

-Probabilities of tail subsets of $\R^d_+$ for heavy-tailed models using the popular Gaussian dependence structure has been discussed in details in \citet{das:fasen:2023a}.
-Here, we concentrate on such models where the tails are asymptotically power-law (Pareto-like), this allows for explicit computations and insights into this model especially with respect to asymptotic tail independence behavior.
+Probabilities of tail subsets of $\R^d_+$ for heavy-tailed models using the popular Gaussian dependence structure have been discussed in detail in \cite{das:fasen:2024}.
+Here, we concentrate on such models where the tails are asymptotically power-law (Pareto-like), this allows for explicit computations and insights into this model.
 First, to fix notations, if $\Phi_\Sigma$ denotes the distribution function of a $d$-variate normal distribution with all marginal means zero, variances one and positive semi-definite correlation matrix $\Sigma\in\R^{d\times d}$, and $\Phi$ denotes a standard normal distribution function, then denotes the Gaussian copula with correlation matrix $\Sigma$.
-Now we define the following model analogous to the RVGC model defined in \cite{das:fasen:2023a}.
+Next, we define the following model analogous to the RVGC model defined in \cite{das:fasen:2024} {and analyze it's MRV behavior}. \begin{definition} An $\R^d$-valued random vector $\bZ=(Z_1,\ldots,Z_d)^\top \sim F$ follows a \emph{Pareto-tailed distribution with Gaussian copula}, index $\alpha>0$, scaling parameter $\theta>0$ and correlation matrix $\Sigma$, if the following holds: \begin{enumerate}[(i)] \item The marginal distributions $F_j$ of $Z_j$ are continuous and strictly increasing with tail $ \ov F_j(t):=1-F_j(t) \sim \theta t^{-\alpha}$, $\forall\,j\in\mathbb{I}_d$ and some $\theta,\alpha>0$. \item The joint distribution function $F$ of $\bZ$ is given by where $C_{\Sigma}$ is the Gaussian copula with positive-definite correlation matrix $\Sigma\in\R^{d\times d}$. \end{enumerate} We write $\bZ \in \PGC(\alpha,\theta,\Sigma)$ where some parameters may be dropped for convenience. \end{definition}